 Walsall Children’s Services is currently looking to recruit a Senior Practitioner for our Family Safeguarding Service, Central and South Locality.

 These are exciting times for Walsall Children’s Services.
 We are committed to achieving the best outcomes for children and families, and doing this through creating the conditions where great social work practice can flourish.
-We want you to join us on this journey, and are looking for people who have the skills and experience to successfully assess connected families in our area.
+We want you to join us on this journey, and are looking for people who have the skills and experience to successfully manage frontline services in a fast-paced yet rewarding environment.

 What do we offer you?

 By choosing to join us in Walsall you will receive a package of benefits and support.
 These include:

 - A generous annual leave entitlement offering a minimum 27 days leave per year plus 9 concessionary days and in addition to a flexible working scheme that allows up to a further 12 days leave per year

 - Access to an award winning pension scheme

 - All staff receive training in Restorative Practice and Motivational Interviewing, as well as other key methods and tools to support family-led decision-making and relationship-based social work.